 Even if remote workers are in constant communication with their in-office teammates about work through email, text, phone and collaboration tools, they still might not have much opportunity to engage in personal chit-chat.
 You know — the type of laid-back, organic, workplace conversations where people discuss their weekend plans, talk about their favorite TV shows or brag about how their kid scored a game-winning goal in peewee soccer.
 These conversations help to build camaraderie among co-workers, which means remote team members are missing out on a lot more than just relaxed conversation with colleagues.

-When possible, set aside a few minutes before or after group meetings for everyone on your staff to share personal updates, if they’d like to.
+When possible, set aside a few minutes before or after group meetings for your staff to share personal updates, if they’d like to.
 (Making time for more “human” conversation at work can also help you to improve communication with your staff.)
 Video conferencing is ideal for this type of information sharing, of course, since it’s a way for everyone to talk face-to-face virtually — but conference calls can work fine, too.
 You could even take things a step further by setting up a short team meeting — say every other Friday — strictly for the purposes of catching up, like a virtual coffee break.

 Invite remote employees to participate in job rotation and mentoring programs